How to Make a Barometer: DIY Science Project

-Try this cool & easy science experiment -- make a barometer to measure air pressure and weather changes!
+Try this cool & easy science project or STEM activity -- make a barometer to measure air pressure and weather changes!

 With Spring comes crazy weather!

 One day it's raining, the next might bring snow or winds so strong they'll push you right over.

 Like our DIY Tornado in a Bottle experiment, today's science activity is all about the weather!
 Kids can use items from around the house to make their own homemade barometer and track air pressure along with weather changes (and try their hand at predicting what the weather will be tomorrow!)